 Do you know how to tell if you’re training hard enough?
 You are about to find out.

-Training hard can mean different things to different people and that is why this question might not be as easy to answer as one would expect.
+Training hard can mean different things to different people.
 But when people want to train hard, it usually means they are trying their best to lose weight, or build muscle, or maybe a combination of both.

 It is vastly understood that the more you train your body, the better and fitter it gets.
 But how much is too much?
 Or better yet, how little is too little and when should you push harder?
 That is what Jeff Nippard attempts to explain utilising some scientific studies and his personal bodybuilding journey.